Top 10 things to do in the Maldives

 Many islands in the Maldives claim to have the best house reef.
 The tiny island of Kandolhu however is entitled to make this claim.
-A hotspot for honeymooners, it’s most famous for its house reef where there is a high chance of seeing turtles, baby sharks and eagle rays which can be spotted while on the beach or just off the island’s jetty pier.
+A hotspot for honeymooners, it’s most famous for its house reef where there is a high chance of seeing turtles, baby sharks and eagle rays which can be spotted while on the beach or just off the island’s jetty.
 The experience becomes even more extraordinary when snorkelling – equipment is free to use and it’s the only resort in the Maldives where all rooms come with a GoPro, so you can film the marine life around you.

 Resorts in the Maldives have evolved to embrace families.
-Niyama Private Islands is the perfect example of how resorts are creating unique concepts with flexible room types to appeal to different types of guests.
-Young VIPs at Niyama are invited on underwater treks, to learn to surf or scout for dolphins, and to go gourmet with Master Chef cooking classes.
+Niyama Private Islands Maldives is the perfect example of how resorts are creating unique concepts with flexible room types to appeal to different types of guests.
+Young VIPs at Niyama are invited on underwater treks, to learn to surf or scout for dolphins and to go gourmet with Master Chef cooking classes.